STRCSussex-UbiCompSiegen/dl_har_public/README.md

 More information on each submodule can be found in the ```ReadMe``` of the respective submodule.

 ### Work in Progress
-All logs files, results and plots associated with the experiments mentioned in the _Work in Progress_ section of the publication can be found in the `work_in_progress` excel sheet.
+All logs files, results and plots associated with the experiments mentioned in the _Work in Progress_ section of the publication can be found in the `work_in_progress` folder.

 To rerun the experiments run: